fireproofsocks/dotenvy/docs/guides/getting_started.md

 > back to the system; i.e. `System.put_env/2` is NOT called.
 In other words,
 > declaring a variable `FOO` in one of your parsed `.env` files does not mean
 > you can use `System.get_env/2` to retrieve it later.
 This encapsulation is by design!
+> If you want to set environment variables, you must do it explicitly.

 ## Establishing a clean contract